Mad Thinker: Fictional character biography

-During a conflict between the Intelligencia and the Sinister Six as a prelude to the Ends of the Earth storyline, Mad Thinker was able to briefly deactivate Electro's powers, but was caught off-guard when Electro physically attacked him instead, the surprise of the attack allowing Electro to defeat him.
-He was presumably killed when Doctor Octopus used the Zero Cannon to launch him into space.
-MODOK Superior vows to find a way to restore his fellow Intelligencia members.

-MODOK Superior was able to revive Mad Thinker and the other Intelligencia members where they began to formulate their plans after their predicted shatter of the superhero community.

-During the Time Runs Out storyline, Mad Thinker was at some point contracted by Doctor Doom to be part of his attempts at uncovering the truth behind the Incursions.
-Thinker managed to tap into and map the Mapmakers network, allowing them to locate the source of the Incursions.
+Mad Thinker, along with Awesome Android, appears as a member of the Intelligencia.
+During a conflict between the Intelligencia and the Sinister Six, the Mad Thinker is killed by Doctor Octopus.
+MODOK Superior later resurrects the Mad Thinker and the other Intelligencia members.

-As part of the "All-New, All-Different Marvel," Mad Thinker appears as a member of Hood's incarnation of the Illuminati.
+In "All-New, All-Different Marvel," Mad Thinker appears as a member of the Hood's incarnation of the Illuminati.

 Sometime later, the Mad Thinker appears in La Paz, Bolivia where he is surprised by Doctor Doom in his version of the Iron Man armor, who offers him the chance to turn his life around in exchange for a device he used in a robot.
 Upon refusing, Mad Thinker activated a few robots to fight Doom only for him to be defeated.
 Mad Thinker is later shown to be in S.H.I.E.L.D. custody.

-After escaping from S.H.I.E.L.D. custody, Mad Thinker became obsessed with Mister Fantastic's whereabouts when he hasn't returned to Earth-616 yet.
+After escaping from S.H.I.E.L.D. custody, Mad Thinker became obsessed with Mister Fantastic's whereabouts, as he has not returned to Earth-616.
 Misinterpreting Mister Fantastic's absence, Mad Thinker thinks that Mister Fantastic wants Mad Thinker to succeed him and the Fantastic Four.
 While styling his hair after Mister Fantastic and calling himself by that name, Mad Thinker hired three people named Lumen, Goodfire, and Smash to make up his Fantastic Four and gives them powers similar to the Fantastic Four.
-Mad Thinker now has elasticity, Lumen can become invisible with the side-effect of distorting the perception of the environment around him if he loses control of his invisibility, Goodfire has a blue fiery plasma form which she can't turn off and can also fly in this form, and Smash possesses super-strength and enhanced durability while sporting gold-colored skin.
-He took his Fantastic Four to follow Human Torch and Thing on their multiverse travels in order to eliminate the old remnants of the Fantastic Four.
+He took his Fantastic Four to follow Human Torch and Thing on their multiverse travels to eliminate the old remnants of the Fantastic Four.
 Mad Thinker's Fantastic Four confronts Human Torch and Thing in an unidentified reality.
 Despite Human Torch and Thing being powerless at the time, the two of them held their own against Mad Thinker's Fantastic Four until they escaped.

+During the "One World Under Doom" storyline, Mad Thinker meets with Dreadknight, Exterminatrix, Madcap, and Mister Hyde to discuss Doctor Doom becoming Sorcerer Supreme and the Avengers and the Masters of Evil trying to fight him.
+He pitches that they form their branch of the Masters of Evil.
+After rebuilding Quasimodo to assist them, the Masters of Evil begin their takeover of the Impossible City and plan to drop an asteroid on New York City.
+The group is opposed by Captain America (Sam Wilson), who dons armor created by the Impossible City.
+After his teammates are defeated, Mad Thinker dons armor with technology derived from the Super-Adaptoid technology and fights Sam Wilson and Black Panther, with the armor allowing him to use all the abilities of his teammates.
+The Impossible City's Suit extension takes control of Dreadknight and performs a hard reset, freeing itself from the Masters of Evil.
+The rest of the Avengers appear and help defeat Mad Thinker.